The SDSAI Iterator Expression Language

 Functions

-To define a simple function, you simply call the function
+To define a simple function, you simply call the function command on a thing

 to be evaluated.